Skip to main content

 The change

-Starting in October 2024, conveyancers will be no longer be able to lodge first registration applications made up entirely of certified copy deeds and documents.
+Starting on 1 October 2024, conveyancers will be no longer be able to lodge first registration applications made up entirely of certified copy deeds and documents.
 From talking to customers, we know this change will both simplify things and reduce the number of requests for information (requisitions) we need to send.

-Any applications lodged in accordance with our current direction before October 2024 will be dealt with on that basis.
+Any applications lodged in accordance with our current direction before 1 October 2024 will be dealt with on that basis.
 However, after that date all applications for first registration will need to be accompanied by the relevant deeds and documents that the property owner has in their possession.
 Paragraph 4.4.4 of practice guide 1 explains in more detail what deeds and documents should be sent with an application for first registration.

 When a first registration application supported by original deeds is lodged by a conveyancer, the original deeds will normally be scanned, and the scanned applications will go through our casework systems to await processing.
 While the original documents are returned to the conveyancer immediately after scanning, each application will continue to be processed according to the date received – unless a request to expedite the application is submitted.
 If it is not possible to scan the original deeds, they will be retained by HM Land Registry until the application is completed – see paragraph 4.4.4 of practice guide 1 for more information.